bayang/lecter/README.md

 ## Installation

-At the moment we provide a .deb package and an appimage.
+At the moment we provide a .deb package, an appimage and a windows exe.

 An appimage is a standalone, no installation, package which is supposed to run seamlessly on all Linux platforms.